Cartoon Network (Asia): 2000s

 In 2000, other non-original shows were introduced.
 Also, throughout the early 2000s, Cartoon Network Asia began airing several more original productions.

 In 2001, a programming block called Cartoon Cartoons was introduced.
 Cartoon Network Asia also introduced other programming blocks including Toonami, Acme Hour, Prime Time, the Boomerang block (now a TV channel), and Cartoon Network Night Shift.

 On 1 July 2001, Cartoon Network Asia officially became a separate 24-hour channel along with its country-specific feeds for India, the Philippines, Taiwan, Australia and New Zealand and TCM Asia.

 In 2003 and 2004, more programming blocks were added.
-In Early 2004, Boomerang was added to Foxtel.
-Many of the older cartoons migrated to the channel.
-In addition, Cartoon Network for a brief period would show segments of kids getting prizes during the holidays, but was canceled due to low audience.
-Up until mid-2004, Cartoon Network Asia had been tied with the Disney Channel as the most popular family channel in Asian continent.
-The removal of the older 1950's-1980's Hanna-Barbera programming from the network during the period led to a fall in average audience share during 2004 as the fans of older cartoons moved to its new sister channel Boomerang Asia.
+In early-2004, Boomerang was added to Foxtel with many of the older cartoons moved to the new channel.
+In addition, Cartoon Network showed segments of children receiving prizes during the holidays for a brief period, but these were cancelled due to low audience ratings.
+Up until mid-2004, Cartoon Network Asia had been tied with Disney Channel as the most popular family channel in Asian continent.
+The removal of the older 1950s-1980s Hanna-Barbera programming from the network during the period led to a fall in average audience share during 2004 as the fans of older cartoons moved to its new sister channel Boomerang Asia.

 On 1 October 2005, the channel's 'bumpers' were replaced with 3-D animation promotions that were set in a fictional location called "CN City".
 A well-known scene from a show was sometimes the theme.
 The "Cartoon Cartoons" moniker was dropped in 2006.
 On 31 August 2008, the bumpers and ads were updated and "Cartoon Network Theatre" was renamed into "Cartoon Network Popcorn".

 2010s

-On 1 October 2011, during Amazing World of Gumball premiere, the channel introduced a new branding, logo, and slogan (It's A Fun Thing) as well as new shows (ex.
-Oggy and the Cockroaches) In 2012, Cartoon Network started airing all shows with the exception of Courage the Cowardly Dog and other past shows in HDTV 1080i format.
+On 1 October 2011, during the premiere of The Amazing World of Gumball in Asia, the channel introduced a new branding and logo originally designed by Brand New School, with a slogan "It's a Fun Thing" as well as new shows (e.g. Oggy and the Cockroaches).
+In 2012, Cartoon Network started airing almost all shows (except for Courage the Cowardly Dog and several past shows) in HDTV 1080i format.
 In 2013, the American CN bumpers and the Asian bumpers were refreshed.

-The channel was rebranded to Dimensional on October 18, 2017, along with Cinemax Asia.
+The channel was rebranded into the "Dimensional" (broadcast in the U.S feed from 2016-2021) on 18 October 2017, along with Cinemax Asia.

 2020s

 On 8 January 2022, Cartoon Network Asia, Korea, Hong Kong, and Taiwan rebranded to Redraw Your World.
-The video series "Craft Your World" will launch on Cartoon Network Asia and Crayola websites and social channels in the coming weeks until the end of 2022.
-"Redraw Your World" physical events are also taking place from February onwards in malls across the region, including Singapore, Malaysia and the Philippines.
+The video series "Craft Your World" launched on Cartoon Network Asia, Crayola websites and social channels in the following weeks.
+"Redraw Your World" physical events also took place from February onwards in malls across the region, including Singapore, Malaysia and the Philippines.